lighthouse-no/cf-buildpack-rust/README.md

 nightly
 ```

-If the `RustToolchain` file exists, it should only contain a single value.
+If the `RustToolchain` file exists but is empty, it will be ignored.
+You should only add a single value to this file.

 See [`Rust toolchains`](https://rust-lang.github.io/rustup/concepts/toolchains.html) for more details about Rust channels.